Market Insights

 Private mortgage insurance (PMI) and government required mortgage insurance

-To avoid having to pay for mortgage insurance, your lender or realtor will suggest you put at least 20% of the appraised value or sale price down when buying your home.
-If you do need the coverage initially, you can request to cancel the policy once you have at least 20% equity in your home.
-The law requires lenders disclose how many months it will take you to break even to reach that 80% Loan to Value (20% equity) point, assuming all payments are made as scheduled.
+If you need the coverage initially, you can request to cancel the policy once you have at least 20% equity in your home.
+The law requires that lenders disclose how many months it will take you to reach that 80% loan-to-value (LTV) ratio, assuming all payments are made as scheduled.

-Life insurance to payoff your mortgage
+Life insurance to pay off your mortgage

 Mortgage companies sometimes sell mortgage life insurance, which pays off the loan in the event of your death.
 However, check these rates carefully, as they are not always competitive with life insurance policies provided by private insurers.
+Check with a professional life insurance consultant to learn more about what might be possible for your unique situation.

 Homeowners insurance and your liability needs

-Another type of essential coverage when buying a home is homeowner’s insurance.
+Another type of essential coverage when buying a home is homeowners insurance.
 Many mortgage companies will require you to have this before a mortgage is approved.
 If you’ve been renting, think of this as a more comprehensive renter’s policy.

-To provide adequate protection, your homeowner’s insurance should cover the full cost of rebuilding your home if it’s damaged or destroyed, as well as replacing the possessions in your home.
+To provide adequate protection, your homeowners insurance should cover the full cost of rebuilding your home if it’s damaged or destroyed, as well as replacing the possessions in your home.

 The typical homeowner’s insurance policy covers:

-Homeowner’s insurance policies do not generally cover damage caused by flooding.
+Homeowners insurance policies do not generally cover damage caused by flooding.

 Flood and disaster protection

-Flood insurance is almost always separate from your homeowner’s policy, especially in areas prone to flooding.
+Flood insurance is almost always separate from your homeowners policy, especially in areas prone to flooding.
 Mortgage companies in government designated flood zones must require flood insurance, but it may be a good idea to invest in the protection even if it’s not mandated.

-Many other natural disasters may not be covered by standard homeowner’s policies, including:
+Many other natural disasters may not be covered by standard homeowners policies, including:

-Some disasters, such as hurricanes and hail, must be specifically listed in the “Named Perils” section of your homeowner’s insurance to be covered.
+Some disasters, such as hurricanes and hail, must be specifically listed in the “Named Perils” section of your homeowners insurance to be covered.

-Check your homeowner’s policy to see if any of these natural disasters are covered if you are in an area prone to these disasters.
+Check your homeowners policy to see if any of these natural disasters are covered if you are in an area prone to these disasters.

 Home warranty planning